 For a time, I continued to run all three sites on the one original DigitalOcean 4GB/2CPU server.
 However, in 2020 Cloudways launched access to VULTR high-frequency servers.
-These are higher performance servers with faster SSDs and CPUs.
+These were higher performance servers with faster SSDs and CPUs.

 I wanted to see if I could save a bit of money by migrating to one of these options.
 I used the Cloudways server clone feature to directly copy all our sites from a DigitalOcean VPS to a Vultr VPS, which only took a few minutes.

 Now the sites are hosted on a single core 2GB RAM Vultr HF server.
 For the most part, even with traffic volumes in excess of a million unique visitors a month across our sites, the server sits with 90% of its CPU not being used.
 It’s only when something like a backup process runs that the CPU usage goes up a bit.